Skip to main content

 Authorization: Bearer kv_a3f8c2e1d4b5...

-The hash-only storage model means a full database dump cannot reveal active tokens.
+Hash-only storage: a full database dump cannot reveal an active token.
 There are no secrets to rotate after a DB breach, only the tokens themselves.

 const token = request.headers.get('Authorization')?.replace('Bearer ', '');